realtechsupport/video-informed-image-classification/README.md

 # video-enhanced-classification

 Video streams contain more information than individual images.
-They contain time series in formation across the image frames and they contain variations in lighting and camera motion, for example.
+They contain time series information across the image frames and they contain variations in lighting and camera motion, for example.
 When a short video stream focuses on only one scene in a video shot of several seconds, this time, lighting and attention focus information can be used to create a series of images that are semantically identical, i.e. depicting the exact same plants in the wild, across slightly varying angles and lighting conditions.